-How to Reduce Your Carbohydrate Intake to Lose Body Fat
+How to Reduce Your Carb Intake to Lose Body Fat

-Including them in your diet is essential for achieving optimum physical and mental performance and for sustaining a healthy metabolism.
+Including different sources of carbohydrates, moderately, within a healthy and balanced diet is in your diet is essential for achieving optimum physical and mental performance.

-On the other hand, their high sugar content affects metabolic function and causes, among other things:
+Alternatively, the high sugar content affects metabolic function and among other things, causes:

-Increasing the amount of non-starchy vegetables you eat each day will help you to significantly reduce the desire to eat more carbohydrates than necessary.
+Increasing the number of non-starchy vegetables (like tomatoes, beetroots, carrots, and leafy green vegetables) you eat each day will help you to significantly reduce your desire to eat more carbs than is necessary.

 These foods contain high levels of dietary fiber and antioxidant compounds that, aside from improving digestion, also increase your metabolic rate and reduce your desire for more food.

 We offer this recommendation because these foods have high levels of dietary fiber and antioxidant compounds that, in addition to improving digestion, increase your metabolism and reduce anxiety around eating.

 3. Eat more healthy fats to reduce your carb intake